KmolYuan/Pyslvs-UI/README.md

 + Expression (just a string).
 + Solvespace format (*.slvs, only supports very few of constraints).

+For the IO method of Solvespace format, you can also refer to two Python scripts 'read' and 'write' in Pyslvs IO module.

 # Modules Requirement

 You should install some python module and SDK first.